Collection Name Sort descending Description (format)

 Ualapue: Molokai: Oral Histories from the East End

-This oral history project was conducted under a contract between the Center for Oral History (COH) of the University of Hawai'i, and DBED for the purposes of: 1) documenting first-hand historical information on 'Ualapu'e Fishpond and the surrounding community to both preserve the cultural integrity of the pond as restoration takes place and to provide educational materials relating to fish pond culture and East End, Moloka'i community history; 2) making this information available to those planning to restore other ponds in the future, as well as to researchers, students and the general public needing information on Moloka'i's social and cultural history; and 3) obtaining from community residents input and reactions regarding the pond's restoration.
-To explore these interviews and more: https://scholarspace.manoa.hawaii.edu/handle/10125/29789.
+This oral history project was conducted under a contract between the Center for Oral History (COH) of the University of Hawai'i and the Hawai'i Department of Business Economic Development and Tourism (DBEDT) for the purposes of 1) documenting first-hand historical information on 'Ualapu'e Fishpond and the surrounding community to both preserve the cultural integrity of the pond as restoration takes place and to provide educational materials relating to fish pond culture and East End, Moloka'i community history; 2) making this information available to those planning to restore other ponds in the future, as well as to researchers, students and the general public needing information on Moloka'i's social and cultural history; and 3) obtaining from community residents input and reactions regarding the pond's restoration.
+To explore these interviews and more, https://scholarspace.manoa.hawaii.edu/handle/10125/29789.

 Vanishing Culture Project